twbs/bootstrap/site/content/docs/5.0/components/carousel.md

 ### With controls

-Adding in the previous and next controls:
+Adding in the previous and next controls.
+We recommend using `<button>` elements, but you can also use `<a>` link elements–though in that case, you should also add `role="button"` attributes to the links.

 {{< example >}}
 <div id="carouselExampleControls" class="carousel slide" data-bs-ride="carousel">